epfl-ada-2018/ada007project/README.md

 # Title
 Title: **Analysis on Healthy product on Amazon**

-Team Members: Liang Yueran, Luo Yaxiong, Xia Shengzhao
+Team members: Liang Yueran, Luo Yaxiong, Xia Shengzhao

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?